Just the sound of that is almost surreal to me. I’ve gone through the notes I took that day so many times, but have never shared them…until now.

-I’ve seen and listened to many different motivational speakers in my life, but I’ve never experienced anything like I experienced today.
+I’ve seen and listened to many different motivational speakers in my life, but I’ve never experienced anything like I experienced from being in his presence.
 I’ve never seen someone that truly embodies a spirit of peace and happiness like this man.
-I’m going to be paraphrasing, but I wanted to share some of the biggest takeaways from this afternoon.
+I’m going to be paraphrasing, but I wanted to share some of the biggest takeaways as I’m going back through my notes.

 The overwhelming message was that we need to be working tirelessly to promote the deep human values of love, compassion, tolerance, and happiness.
 It’s important to understand that while we are one person, we belong to the entire human race.
 Instead of finding ways that we’re different, we should pay attention to the ways that we’re alike.